UnitedCTF/UnitedCTF2024/challenges/ai/helpful-assistant/README.md

 ## Description (English)

 You've stumbled upon a mysterious website that promises access to an unparalleled language model.
 But there's a catch: the admin password is tightly guarded.
 Your mission?
 Break through the digital fortress and unlock the secrets of this powerful AI.
+Getting the password is the key to unlocking the AI's full potential.

 The password is hidden within the depths of the logs, a treasure trove of information on the website's activity.
 However, the logs are split into separate sections for each user, making it impossible to access another user's logs.
 This means that the password is likely hidden somewhere within your own log history.